 According to the article, IT departments are shrinking, and moving software to a subscription model based in the cloud enables for easier licensing management from service providers who serve as external IT departments for businesses.

 Second, a cloud-based subscription model enables for businesses to license software on a per-consumption basis.
 Projects come and go, and the scale of these projects can vary.
-SaaS models enable organizations to scale their software needs based on timely consumption requirements.
+SaaS licensing models enable organizations to scale their software needs based on timely consumption requirements.

 Even research firm, Gartner, recently pointed to this growth potential: The shift to the cloud will soon be mandatory.
 According to the firm’s recent research: